hhaarrsshhaa/cicd-pipeline-train-schedule-autodeploy/README.md

 Once it is running, you can access it in a browser at http://localhost:8080 DONE
 DONE
-Adding webhook to trigger jenkins job
+Adding webhook to trigger jenkins job. disabling security to debug issue.